Solar in Rock Hill, SC: 2026 Cost, Savings & Payback

 What is the solar payback period in Rock Hill?

-The average solar payback period in Rock Hill is approximately 11.4 years.
-After payback, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty.
-Over 25 years, total savings can reach $14,611.
+The average solar payback period in Rock Hill is approximately 16.3 years for a 6kW cash-price estimate before local or state incentives.
+After payback, your solar panels generate essentially free electricity for the remaining warranty life.
+Over 25 years, bill savings can reach about $36,720 before subtracting installation cost.

 Does Rock Hill have net metering?

-Is solar worth it in Rock Hill, SC?
+Is solar worth it in Rock Hill, SC in 2026?